 How is IELTS CDT different from the “regular” IELTS?

-The main difference is that on the paper IELTS, the exam gives you 10 minutes at the end to record your answers on the answer sheet.
-With IELTS CDT, because you’ve been entering your answers as you go, the exam only gives you two minutes at the end to check over your answers.
+The main difference is that on the paper IELTS, the Listening section gives you 10 minutes at the end to record your answers on the answer sheet.
+With IELTS CDT, because you’ve been entering your answers as you go, the section only gives you two minutes at the end to check over your answers.

 However, in terms of other timing aspects and the content of the test, you’ll find the IELTS CDT is identical to the paper-based IELTS.